Pipe Frost Protection Guide: Prevent Burst Pipes

 How Flexel Pipe Freeze Protection Works

 Modern systems from Flexel International Ltd use electrically heated cables.
 Installers fit these heating elements directly alongside your pipework.
-The system operates efficiently through the following steps:
+After setup, the system operates efficiently through four steps:

-• Maintenance: It maintains a safe temperature without overheating.
+3. Maintenance: The cables maintain a safe temperature without overheating.

 This “on-demand” approach ensures maximum energy efficiency while protecting your vital infrastructure.